Linaria bipartita

-Linaria bipartita is a species of flowering plant in the plantain family known by the common name clovenlip toadflax.
-It is native to Morocco, but it can be found elsewhere as an introduced species and it is cultivated as an ornamental plant.
-It is an annual herb growing 10 to 30 centimeters tall with linear leaves 3 to 5 centimeters in length.
+It is an annual herb growing 10 to 45 cm tall with linear leaves 3–5 cm in length.
 The inflorescence is a raceme of flowers occupying the top of the stem.
-The flower is about 2 centimeters long with five lobes arranged into two lips with a spur at the end.
-The flower is often reddish purple in color, but flowers of many different colors are bred for the garden.
-The fruit is a spherical capsule about 2 millimeters wide.
+The flowers are scented, reddish purple with a yellow-tipped white central spot, about 2 cm long, with five lobes arranged into two lips, and with a spur at the end; the top two lobes are deeply divided, giving the plant its scientific and vernacular names.
+The fruit is a spherical capsule about 2 mm wide.

+It is sometimes cultivated as an ornamental plant, and is naturalised in some areas.